vishaltak/gitlab-development-kit/doc/set-up-winbash.md

 `development: unix:/home/tz/gitlab-development-kit/redis/redis.socket`
 `test: unix:/home/tz/gitlab-development-kit/redis/redis.socket`

-17. Fix the GItlab Workhorse Config to the new Redis Path :
+17. Fix the GitLab Workhorse Config to the new Redis Path :
 Change in **/gitlab-workhorse/config.toml** the line :
 `URL = "unix:///mnt/c/tzwsl/gitlab-development-kit/redis/redis.socket"`
 To the /home Path :
 `URL = "unix:///home/tz/gitlab-development-kit/redis/redis.socket"`

 18. Update the Database Socket in **/gitlab/config/database.yml** :
-CHange the 2 host paths :
+Change the 2 host paths :
 `host: /mnt/c/tzwsl/gitlab-development-kit/postgresql`
-To using your home path :
+So they use the installation in your home path instead :
 `host: /home/tz/gitlab-development-kit/postgresql`

 19. Update the Path to the example repositories (somehow it is not possible to pull them in the /mnt/ directory with the default installation) :